-PSB and the BBC against the possible incursion of more off-air channels, cable and satellite TV, and the threat to its licence fee funding.
-The BBC got off very lightly, as the attention of the Thatcher Government turned to ITV's bloated working practices, its monopoly of advertising and the large profits (monopoly rents) earnt by the then regional ITV franchise holders.
-It would be fair to say the Peacock Committee was misled on the possibility of a fifth channel (it was told one was not possible).
-It was also influenced by the evidence that the price elasticity of advertising was near unity, implying that there was a fixed advertising revenue 'pie' that would be fragmented if the BBC were forced to take advertisements (Veljanovski and Yarrow 1985).
+If one picks up the story of PSB in the late 1980s at the time of the Peacock Report (1988) there was a vigorous defence of PSB and the BBC against the possible incursion of more off-air channels, cable and satellite TV, and the threat to its licence fee funding.
+The BBC got off very lightly as the attention of the Thatcher Government turned to ITV's bloated working practices, its monopoly of advertising, and the large profits (monopoly rents) earnt by the then regional ITV franchise holders.
+It would be fair to say that Peacock Committee was misled on the possibility of a fifth channel (it was told one was not possible).
+It was also influenced by the evidence that the price elasticity of advertising was near unity implying that there was a fixed advertising revenue "pie" which would be fragmented if the BBC were forced to take advertisements (Veljanovski & Yarrow, 1985).
 In the end, it decided to support some version of PSB with its preferred recommendation of an eventual arts council of the air (see further below).

-The core tenets of PSB have never been pinned down in a convincing, operational way.
-The concept remains shrouded in vagueness, special pleading and ex post rationalisation, which mostly amounts to little more than the claim that PSB is what public service broadcasters do.
+The core tenets of PSB have never been pinned down in a convincing operational way.
+The concept remains shrouded in vagueness, special pleading and ex-post rationalisation; mostly amounting to little more than the claim that PSB was what PSB broadcasters do.

-For example, in a Royal Television Society debate in Birmingham around the time of the Peacock Report, Michael Grade (then Chief Executive of Channel 4), said:
+For example, in a Royal Television Debate in Birmingham around the time of the Peacock Report, Michael Grade (then Chief Executive of Channel 4) said: